-- An individual may be over responsive to sensation.
+An individual may be over responsive to sensation.
 They may not be comfortable with the noise made by flushing the toilet or the feel of the toilet seat or they may have gravitational insecurity and are not comfortable on the toilet seat with their feet off the ground without toilet training in autism.

-- Though it is generally believed that autistic individuals are the most difficult to toilet train, different strategies and techniques can be used to make this task effective.
-To achieve success in this task, it is essential that the needs and characteristics unique to an individual be considered while planning intervention.
-Following are some of the pointers which may help ease this difficult task of toilet training an autistic individual:
+Though it is generally believed that individuals are the most difficult to toilet train, different strategies and techniques can be used to make this task effective.
+To achieve success in toilet training in autism, it is essential that the needs and characteristics unique to an individual be considered while planning intervention.
+Following are some of the pointers which may help ease this difficult task of toilet training an individual with autism:

-- Imitation is a powerful strategy which can be used for toilet training individual with autism.
+Imitation is a powerful strategy which can be used for toilet training in autism.

 In conclusion, teaching the basic toileting & hygiene skills is essential for social acceptance.
 It is an integral part of social skills training & becomes a higher priority with each passing year.